Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Agustus 2025 03.33.38 UTC
+- WIB: Jumat, 8 Agustus 2025 04.28.07 UTC
-- WITA: Jumat, 8 Agustus 2025 04.33.38 UTC
+- WITA: Jumat, 8 Agustus 2025 05.28.07 UTC
-- WIT: Jumat, 8 Agustus 2025 05.33.38 UTC
+- WIT: Jumat, 8 Agustus 2025 06.28.07 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: inspirational
+Kategori: friendship